 We are big fans of this bed.
 Brooklyn Bedding first introduced the Bowery in early 2018 to compete more in the budget mattress space.
 And we have to say, they hit it out of the park.
 The Bowery checks a lot of boxes.
 We see it as a cheaper alternative to the popular Casper mattress (only the Bowery is just a hair softer).

 The Bowery has soft, neutral-foam feel and also comes in around a medium on the firmness scale.
 This means not only will the majority of people out there like the feel of the bed, but it will also accommodate all sleeper types.
 It doesn’t matter whether you sleep on your side, your back, or your stomach.
 The Bowery finds a nice balance between pressure relief and support.

-The Bowery is also a good choice for couples who share a smaller size bed (full or queen).
+The Bowery is also a good choice for couples who share a smaller size bed (full size or queen).
 First, the mattress limits motion transfer extremely well.
 This is helpful when one (or both) partners tend to toss and turn or get up a lot during the night.
 This means you won’t be bothering or waking each other up every time you turn over.

 The mattress also has fairly good edge support for an all-foam bed.
 Sure, innerspring or hybrid mattresses might be better in this regard, but the Bowery holds its own among other foam beds.

 Lastly, the Bowery is on this list for a reason, right?
 It’s very affordable.
 Overall, the Bowery is a great value considering all that it offers.